-1. Demonstrate that you know what other products/projects currently exist that aim at solve the problem of interest, and where applicable, discuss the limitations of these approaches and the gaps that still exist.
+1. Demonstrate that you know what other products/projects currently exist that aim at solve the problem of interest, and where applicable, discuss the limitations of these approaches and the gaps that still exist

-- Do a comprehensive mapping of the existing landscape, and then focus on the most similar projects, organizations, or firms that are your main competition. - Make it clear that you are cognizant of, and on good terms with, others doing work in your field. - Outline the things they do well, and the things they could do better.
+- Make it clear that you are cognizant of, and on good terms with, others doing work in your field. - Outline the things they do well, and the things they could do better.
 This sets you up to talk about the value proposition portion of the proposed innovation content.